The root chakra is one of the most blocked and constricted energy fields within our bodies.

 So what does a healthy and balanced root chakra look and feel like?

 When you have a clear, strong and harmonious root chakra, you will firstly feel grounded and calm.
 You will no longer have fears surrounded money or loss of control, but will come to trust the divine intelligence of life.
 Not only will you trust yourself more, but you will also feel connected to others and nature more deeply.
-When your root chakra is healthy, you will find it simple to be your authentic self finding the peace that is always here in the present moment easier to connect to.
+When your root chakra is healthy, you will find it simple to be your authentic self finding the inner peace that is always here in the present moment easier to connect to.
 You will give up the need to fight, protect and defend, and will instead come into alignment with ebb and flow of life.

 Here are some of the best root chakra healing practices out there that I have personally experimented with: